Crissov/unicode-proposals/hearts.md

 This proposal aims to _finalize_ the set of solid color heart emojis.
 There may be some conventions that make additional distinctions which could justify future additions, but these are thought to be few.
 For example, all canonical tinctures of European heraldry are covered by the proposal, but some banners, coats of arms etc. may use non-standard colors.

 I am also not considering hearts with *color patterns* at all.
 A Rainbow Heart emoji, associated with `#LoveIsLove` and _Marriage for All_, is frequently requested, but could be realized as a sequence just like the Rainbow Flag.
-I do not know of nor expect reasonable demand for other patterns at this time.
+I do not know of nor expect reasonable demand for other patterns at this time, but hearts formed from different materials are popular and have specific semantics, e.g. _crystal_, _ice_, _fire_, _stone_ (see above), _flower_ or _gingerbread_.

 There are at least four ways to form a heart shape *gesture* with one&rsquo;s hands: